 A ruined kingdom stone wall in Polonnaruwa

-All these ancient kingdoms rose and fell and were hidden by the thick jungle until they one after one were discovered in the 19th century.
-Today the area where all these kingdoms existed is called the Golden Triangle.
-And more ruins exist on the top of Sigiriya Rock.
+All these ancient kingdoms rose and fell and were covered by thick jungle – until they one after one were discovered.
+That was in the 19th century.
+Today the area where all these kingdoms used to exist has the name the Golden Triangle.
+And more ruins hide on the top of Sigiriya Rock.